The Immortal Hour

 Eochaidh, the Great King of Ireland, has arrived in the enchanted forest at the world’s end to pursue the source of his greatest desire and dream: The Fount of Beauty where he hopes to win an undying moment of beauty beyond all mortal experience.

-Act 1 (Scene 3) Dalua, after hearing the heartbeat of a mortal in the forest leads Etain to the Huntsman’s Lodge where Eochaidh is also drawn.
+Act 1 (Scene 3) Dalua, after hearing the heartbeat of a mortal (The King) in the forest leads Etain to the Huntsman’s Lodge where Eochaidh will also be led.
 With the pieces all being in place, Dalua withdraws to allow things to unfold.
-Etain and Eochaidh meet in the lodge run by Manus and Maeve.
+Etain, whose memory of her true self have been lost now, meets King Eochaidh in the lodge run by Manus and Maeve and they find themselves in love.

 End of Act I.